GW Center for Integrative Medicine is proud to offer Chinese Medicine and acupuncture in the Washington D.C. metropolitan area.

 Acupuncture has very few side effects (minor bruising is rare but possible) and can be combined with any other healthcare therapy.

-How many acupuncture treatments do I need?
+How many acupuncture treatments?

 The number of treatments needed depends on the individual.
-A person with a chronic condition may need one to two treatments a week over several months.
-An acute problem normally improves after 4 to 8 sessions.
-At GWCIM you will be scheduled for a 90 min Initial Intake session.
-Your practitioners will explain you the course of treatment and suggest a number and frequency of 60 min Follow up sessions.
+A person with a chronic condition may need one to two treatments weekly over several months.
+An acute problem normally improves after 4 to 8 sessions. Â At GWCIM you will be scheduled for a 90 min Initial Intake session. Â Your practitioners will explain the course of treatment and suggest a number and frequency of 60-minute Follow-up sessions.
+We offer packages of 5 and 10 sessions with discounts.

 Chinese Medicine Herbs

-Meet our acupuncturists and herbalists:
+New Patient Inquiry FormMeet our acupuncturists and herbalists:

-- Angela Gabriel, MSOM, LAc, CH, S.E.P.
+- Angela Gabriel, MSOM, LAc, CH, SEP (Somatic Experiencing)

 - Deirdre Orceyre, ND, MSOM, LAc